 At least 30-60 minutes before your first drink, take around 500-1000mg of NAC, short for n-acetyl cysteine.
 This is a key ingredient in many of the all-in-one hangover remedy pills available, like this very popular offering on Amazon.

 We aren’t biochem experts, but here’s what we do understand: your liver breaks down alcohol into a toxic compound called acetaldehyde.
 Then your liver uses something called glutathione to convert acetaldehyde into a harmless substance.
 NAC helps your body produce more glutathione, which in turn helps your liver clean alcohol’s toxins from your system.
-Think of this stuff as a street sweeper for your liver.

 “The only cure for a real hangover is death.”